-'South Africa' The operations of Africa Banking based in South Africa.
+'South Africa' In the context of Africa Banking, the operations of Africa Banking based in South Africa.

 'Sovereign exposure(s)' Exposures to central governments, including holdings in government bonds and local government bonds.

 'Specific market risk' A risk that is due to the individual nature of an asset and can potentially be diversified or the risk of a price change in an investment due to factors related to the issuer or, in the case of a derivative, the issuer of the underlying investment.